Qonfused/OCE-Build/docs/schema.md

 **Description**: Sets console output screen resolution.
 * Set to `WxH@Bpp` (e.g. `1920x1080@32`) or `WxH` (e.g. `1920x1080`) formatted string to request custom resolution from GOP if available.
 * Set to `Max` to attempt using the largest available screen resolution.
+When set to `Max` all available resolutions will be listed in lines starting `OCC: Mode` in the debug log.

 On HiDPI screens `APPLE_VENDOR_VARIABLE_GUID` `UIScale` NVRAM variable may need to be set to `02` to enable HiDPI scaling in `Builtin` text renderer, FileVault 2 UEFI password interface, and boot screen logo.
 Refer to the **Recommended Variables** section for details.